Chrismettal/flipper-zero-backpacks/README.md

 This is a collection of addon boards for the [Flipper Zero](https://flipperzero.one/) multi-tool in the style of a backpack that clips behind the Flipper!

 Right now it features only an ESP32 wifi board, like the official wifi devboard, only formatted as a backpack and with an SD card slot fitted.
-As soon as this board is verified (currently in production) protoboards and other addons will be created in the same form factor!
+There is also a protoboard to create your own designs in the same formfactor.

 The backpack framework is designed to fit snugly to a Flipper inside its silicone case.
 Without a silicone sleeve, the board will have 2mm of space around the Flipper, which might be undesireable.